Ask us a question...

 We completely understand that no one likes additional fees but in our commitment to providing top-drawer customer service, we can at least explain them openly and honestly.

-Our goal is for every customer in every Live Nation venue to get the very best experience - naturally this requires a fair bit of resource.
+Our goal is for every customer in to get the very best experience - naturally this requires a fair bit of resource.

-The booking fee we charge helps fund the running of our box offices all year round, investment in ticketing technology, fraud-checking and security, hardware, staffing, IT, customer service, enabling 24-hour customer service support, and a whole lot more besides.
+The booking fee we charge applies to all tickets, including those purchased in person and helps fund the running of our box offices all year round, investment in ticketing technology, fraud-checking and security, hardware, staffing, IT, customer service, enabling 24-hour customer service support, and a whole lot more besides.

 Such fees are now commonplace when buying tickets to live music, theatre and other events - as such, our costs are always calculated in line with industry standard, and broken down in detail for you before you buy.
 We appreciate your understanding.